Choosing the right prizes for a marketing competition

 Grab customers’ attention with an in-store competition

-Organising an in-store competition is also a way to create excitement in its points of sale.
-Those who haven’t heard of the brand will be curious to know what’s going on and will push open the boutique’s doors.
+Organising an in-store competition is also an excellent way to stand out from the crowd and create excitement in its points of sale.
+Passers-by who haven’t necessarily heard of the brand will be curious to find out what’s going on and will be more likely to push open the doors of the boutique.

 Lead recruitment guide